LeetLLM

 Learning path

-You only need the linear-regression chapter (design matrix, gradient descent loop, NumPy broadcasting) and comfort with very basic probability.
-We will do every derivative with real numbers on paper before writing code.
+You need the linear-regression chapter (design matrix, gradient descent loop, NumPy broadcasting) and comfort with basic probability.
+Each derivative gets worked with real numbers on paper before the code appears.

 Linear regression on a 0/1 label would happily predict 1.3 or −0.2.
-Those numbers are meaningless for a decision.
+Those numbers are meaningless as probabilities.
 We need something that squeezes any real number into (0, 1).

 The sigmoid turns any score into a probability